jamesmilord/flutter_app_testflight_cicd/README.md

 ![version](./screenshots/version.png)

-then switch to the signing & capabilities tab then uncheck the auto signing, make sure to select the right bundle indentifier, the right provisioning profile which should be popuplated and the right team.
+**important** then switch to the signing & capabilities tab then uncheck the auto signing, make sure to select the right bundle indentifier, the right provisioning profile which should be popuplated and the right team.

 ![signing](./screenshots/signing.png)